-- > The Operational Risk Management Department functions in SBI as part of the Integrated Risk Governance Structure under the control of respective Chief Risk Officer.
-In SBI, Chief Risk Officer reports to MD (Stress Assets, Risk and Compliance) - > The operational risk related issues in other Group entities are being dealt with as per the requirements of the business model and their regulators under the overall control of Chief Risk Officers of respective entities.
+- The Operational Risk Management Department functions in SBI as part of the Integrated Risk Governance Structure under the control of respective Chief Risk Officer.
+In SBI, Chief Risk Officer reports to Risk Management Committee of the Board (RMCB) - The operational risk related issues in other Group entities are being dealt with as per the requirements of the business model and their regulators under the overall control of Chief Risk Officers of respective entities.

-B. Policies for control and mitigation of Operational Risk in SBI Domestic Banking Entities (SBI)
+Policies for control and mitigation of Operational Risk in SBI

+Domestic Banking Entities (SBI)